Inman A. Breaux

-Inman Armogen Breaux Sr. (October 4, 1908 – November 24, 1967) was an American football player and coach and a college administrator.
+Inman Armogen Breaux Sr. (October 4, 1908 – November 24, 1967) was an American college football player and coach and a college administrator.
 He was born in 1908 and was the son of music educator Zelia N. Breaux.
-Breaux played college football at Virginia Union University (1926–1929) and later served as the head football coach at North Carolina A&T University (1932–1939), compiling a record of 28–24–8.
+Breaux played football at Virginia Union University (1926–1929) and later served as the head football coach at North Carolina A&T University (1932–1939), compiling a record of 28–24–8.
 At the time of his death, he was serving as a physical education faculty member and financial aid director at Langston University in Langston, Oklahoma.